StellaKhach/BikeSharing/README.md

 This graph shows that most riders were likely to ride for less than 1 hour.
 Male reiders are mostly born between 1980 and 1990 while female riders are mostly born between 1990 and 2010.

+#Summary

+In Conclusion, most bikeshares take place during rush hour, between 7 am to 9 am and between 5pm and 7 pm.
+There are more riders that are male than female.
+Most rides take about 5-10 minutes to complete.

+The people who tend to drive on the weekends are not subscribers but regular customers who are perhaps tourists.

+* Additional analysis that I would conduct would be to look at trip start and end locatins to see where the highest concentration of riders are.
+* Another analysis would be to look deeper at birht year and age and see if there's a correlation there and trip start and end stations.